wuletawwonte/todo-review/README.md

 # Todo list app

 > A Javascript to do list web app that keep track of actions or todos.
+This repo is created for the purpose of practicing peer review.

 ## Built With